Gill Dougherty: Bound for Glory

 In 1989, he formed the Hobos with Dominique Dussoud on drums (Ex Little Helpers), Richard Arriaga on bass, Patrick Mir on guitar (Partners), Yann Legoff on saxophone and Philippe Danecker on harmonica.
 They recorded thirteen tracks in one day.
 On 12 April 1990 at the beginning of a tour with early Zebda, they played at the "Printemps de Bourges" (Spring in Bourges).

 The Hobos disbanded in 1991.
 In 1993, Dougherty appeared briefly with the Freaks with Richard Arriaga on bass and Erick Pero on drums.
 On 10 March 1994 at the Bikini, he met Link Wray who signed a guitar for him, and authorised, despite the protests of his wife, Olive, to record the concert.

 New horizons

 Since the early 1990s, Gill Dougherty has seemingly dropped out of the music business.
 He is a dedicated sailboat enthusiast and lives in the north of Brittany, in the far west of France.
 Despite his musical silence, he has never turned his back as a collector of guitars.
-He is well known with his black Fender Stratocaster, but he has also been noted to play Rickenbaker 330, Flying V, Gibson 345, Gibson SG, Explorer, Telecaster, Gretsch 6120, and Danelectros.
+He is well known with his black Fender Stratocaster, but he has also been noted to play Rickenbacker 330, Flying V, Gibson ES-345, Gibson SG, Explorer, Telecaster, Gretsch 6120, and Danelectros.